 (b.)
 Limit on Term of Office.
 An elected Third Vice President shall not succeed himself or herself in office, except when serving the unexpired term of office of his or her predecessor.

 (c.)
 Chairperson.
-The Third Vice President shall serve as the Chairperson of the Resolutions And Legislative Committee in conformance with the provisions of Article VIII, Section 8.03, Subsection (b.) of these Bylaws.
+The Third Vice President shall serve as the Chairperson of the Resolutions And Legislative Committee.

 (d.)
 Member of Committee.
-The Third Vice President shall be a voting member of the Long Range Planning and Continuity of Office Committee in conformance with the provisions of Article VIII, Section 8.04, Subsection (b.) of these Bylaws, and as a voting member of the Policy, Procedures and Documents Committee in conformance with the provisions of Article VIII, Section 8.10, Subsection (b.) of these Bylaws.
+The Third Vice President shall be a voting member of the Long Range Planning and Continuity of Office Committee and as a voting member of the Policy, Procedures and Documents Committee.

 (e.)
 Board of Directors Attendance.
 The Third Vice President may attend all meetings of the IAI Board of Directors.
 However, the Third Vice President shall not be entitled to a vote at such meetings.